Your knees told the truth before your theology caught up.

 "Amazing grace, how sweet the sound, that saved a wretch like me."

-Now here is the math that makes this devastating.
-If your salvation is 99% God and 1% your decision — if the decisive factor that separates you from the person who rejected the gospel is something you did — then logically, you deserve 1% of the credit.
+Now the math.
+If your salvation is 99% God and 1% your decision, then logically you deserve 1% of the credit.
 One percent of the glory.
-One percent of the praise.
-And if someone said to you, "Let's give God His 99% and acknowledge your 1%," every fiber of your being would revolt.
-You would feel, rightly, that even claiming 1% is blasphemous.
+But when someone suggests "let's give God His 99% and acknowledge your 1%," every fiber of your being revolts.
+Even 1% is blasphemous.
 It is all Him.
-You know this in your worship.
-You feel it in your gratitude.

 Your worship says "all glory to God."
-Your theology says "almost all glory to God."
+Your theology says "almost all."
 Those two cannot both be true.
 And I suspect your worship is the honest one.

 The Funeral Test